roalmeida/valormaior/README.md

 ## Status

 This project is online.
-You can check at [Valor Marior](https://valormaior.com/)
+You can check at [valormaior.com](https://valormaior.com/)